7 Ways of Giving Our Kids Purpose

 As parents, we not only need to remember that God has a plan and purpose for our children, but we also need to remind THEM of that often!
 We must intentionally be giving our kids purpose, as we point them to God and His plans for them.
 We need to partner with God in guiding them, and helping them to seek His purpose for them.

-Do we understand the purpose of our son(s), and daughters?
-Do we remember that they belong to God, and not us?
-Do we intentionally seek to give our kids purpose, as we encourage them to follow God and His will?
+• Do we intentionally seek to give our kids purpose and encourage them to follow God and His will?

 It’s so easy to start making plans for what we want our kids to do or become, and forget to seek God’s thoughts on it.

-As parents, we greatly influence the paths our children will one day take when they leave home.
-What an awesome and sobering responsibility we have as we train our kids, and seek to give them purpose.
+As parents, we greatly influence the paths our children will one day take when they leave home What an awesome and sobering responsibility we have as we train our kids, and seek to give them purpose.

 7 Ways To Give Our Kids Purpose